a11smiles/devnexus-2017-typescript-breakout/step 3/README.md

 process.env.NODE_ENV = 'test';
 ```

-With the `test.bootstrap.js` file, we're going to set some an environment variable that encapsulates our test run.
+With the `test.bootstrap.js` file, we're going to set an environment variable that encapsulates our test run.

 ## Make Test Execution Easier
 If you are tired of typing in the long command for running tests, we can also make that easier.